xraytry/kuma-mieru/README.en.md

 #### 4. Update Repository

-1. Enter your forked GitHub repository, click the `Sync fork` button, and follow the prompts to automatically synchronize the latest code from this repository.
+1. Enter your forked GitHub repository, click the `Sync fork` button.
+2. Click the `Update branch` button, and follow the prompts to automatically synchronize the latest code from this repository.

 ### Local Installation